By Janet Miller Wiseman

 Decision Mediation is not restricted to partners in relationships.
 Individual adults have used the process for a variety of reasons.
 Some struggle to decide the best living arrangements for elderly parents, or to settle the estate of a parent who has died.
 Others seek clarification for special-needs children, or children in crisis.
 Through Decision Mediation, individuals come to “own” and take responsibility for their needs.
 At times when people feel passive, helpless or dependent, when it may seem easier to let events or other people make decisions for them, Decision Mediation can help them re-establish control over their lives.

-When a client is confronted with a major, life-changing decision and feels acutely conflicted; or when a divorce process becomes snagged by hidden emotional agendas, Decision Mediation can provide an effective, decision-making intervention.
+When a client is confronted with a major, life-changing decision, like a new job or adding a child to the family and feels acutely conflicted; or when a divorce process becomes snagged by hidden emotional agendas, Decision Mediation can provide an effective, decision-making intervention.